TylerTemp/SaintsField/README.md

     2. The space gets grow to fit the label when the label gets longer, which is also UI Toolkit's default
     3. If you have a very looooong label, the value field will be shrank out of view.
 This is also how UI Toolkit works.

-2.  `PropertyField` of an `Object` will give an error when click: `NullReferenceException: ...
+2.  ~~`PropertyField` of an `Object` will give an error when click: `NullReferenceException: ...
 UnityEditor.ProjectBrower.FrameObject...`.
 Clicking will still lead you to active the target object, but I have no idea where this came from.
 Even official's example will have this error if you just add a `PropertyField` to it.
-Clicking on the error message will lead to the `Console` tab's layout got completely messed up.
+Clicking on the error message will lead to the `Console` tab's layout got completely messed up.~~

-    This is not fixable.
+    This is now fixed after dealing with the `PropertyField` binding.

 3.  `DropdownField` will tread a label's change as a value change...
 I have no idea why this happens and why only `DropdownField`.
 Luckily this change event will give a `newValue=null` so I can work around with it.